 The pairing of sweet and heat comes to absolute life in cowboy candy, a.k.a. candied jalapeños.
-It’s the two flavors in their simplest form, while pairing them with a little tang to boot.
+It’s the two flavors in their simplest form, with a little tang to boot.
 Cowboy candy is a go-to when you have those extra jalapeño peppers sitting around at the end of a growing season.
-But once you try them, you won’t stop there.
+It’s a simple recipe that uses many spice rack staples like turmeric, celery seed, and cayenne pepper.

-Pick up a pound at your local grocer and make them throughout the year.
+We think, though, once you try them, you won’t want to wait.
+Pick up a pound of jalapeños at your local grocer and make them throughout the year.
 They are a delicious snack or appetizer with crackers, cheeses, and fruits.
 Try them, too on sandwiches, especially paired with salty meats.
-Or pop a few on their own to experience that sweet-heat in its purest form.
+Or pop some candied jalapeños on their own to experience that sweet-heat in its purest form.
+Be ready, though.
+There’s a reason they are called cowboy candy.
+This is one seriously bold snack.

 - In a small pot, add all ingredients except for the jalapeños.
 Bring the pot to a quick boil, then lower the heat to simmer the mix for 5 minutes.